 Tamara has completed Equine Assisted Psychotherapy and Equine-Assisted Learning Training Seminars offered through Greg Kersten’s O.K.
 Corral Series.

-Ground-based Equine Assisted EMDR sessions are offered through a local ranch with the assistance of Equine Specialists at Ignite Equine.
+Ground-based Equine Assisted EMDR sessions are offered through a local ranch with the assistance of Certified Equine Specialists.

 Tamara brings decades of personal work experience in Corporate America in industry & public accounting and financial sales, Entrepreneurship, as well as a background in corporate trainings and workshops focused on reawakening employees’ passions and fully engaging their potential.